3 Material accounting policies and other explanatory information

 3.1 General information and statement of compliance with Indian Accounting Standards (Ind AS)

-The Financial Statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules,2015 (as amended from time to time) and requirements of Division II of Schedule III of the Companies Act 2013, (Ind AS Compliant Schedule III), as applicable to financial statements.
+The Standalone Financial Statements have been prepared in accordance with the accounting principles generally accepted in India including Indian Accounting Standards (Ind AS) prescribed under the section 133 of the Companies Act, 2013 read with rule 3 of the Companies (Indian Accounting Standards) Rules,2015 (as amended from time to time) and requirements of Division II of Schedule III of the Companies Act 2013, (Ind AS Compliant Schedule III), as applicable to standalone financial statements.

-The standalone financial statements of the Company for the year ended 31 March 2023 were approved and
+The standalone financial statements of the Company for the year ended 31 March 2024 were approved and authorised for issue by the Board of Directors on 07 May 2024 (refer note 61).

 3.2 Overall considerations